Himalaya Clause: Everything You Need to Know

 - No agent, subcontractor, or servant of the carrier will be held liable to the owner for any misplacement, destruction, or setback of any kind due to any actions taken while carrying out duties required of the servant, agent, or subcontractor hired by the carrier; however, this does not forgo the liability in the case of intentional wrongful acts, fraud, neglect, or a breach of contract by the carrier or its employees, agents or subcontractors.

 Himalaya Clauses Using Arbitration Clauses

 The Himalaya clause came to be after the English court case, Adler v.
 Dickinson, declared that a ship called the Himalaya could include a clause protecting its employees from liability.

 This clause is universally approved with the exception of common law authority.

 While this clause may occasionally be found in a charterparty, it is almost always provided in bills of lading established by those who carry products overseas.

 Usually, the carrier privy to the contract does not actually carry the products by sea, but instead, hires other parties to do the transporting for him or her.

 If you need help with a Himalaya clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.